 Like the case of the Deco X6, the Deco X5700 has a decent set of network settings and features for a canned mesh system.
 So, you’ll be able to do the common stuff, such as port forwarding, IP reservation, and so on.

 It’s a bit more restrictive than its older cousin, however.
-For example, Dynamic DNS support now only works with a TP-Link server and not those of popular DDNS services.
+For example, Dynamic DNS support now only works with a TP-Link server and not popular DDNS services.
 There’s no longer a monthly report on bandwidth usage.

 The free level doesn’t give you much, with a basic QoS and an Internet access restriction feature called Time Spent Online Per Day.
 To have better control and protection, you’ll have to opt for the HomeShield Pro that costs $6/month.